New site

 You can provide a command to decide if a file is out of date instead of relying on the file modification time:

-if it has changed.
-This is useful to avoid rebuilding files that depend ondidi-index
+cmp -s didi-index didi-index.newhas a non-zero exit status.
+In effect it will only updatedidi-indexif it has changed.
+This is useful to avoid rebuilding files that depend ondidi-indexunnecessarily.

 Currently I push site updates directly from my workstation.
 In the future I could setup some automation to build and push whenever the content is updated, but this works for now.